daptin/daptin/docs_markdown/docs/user-management/signin.md

 ### Sign In

-[Sign In is also an action](/actions/actions) on user entity.
+Sign In is an [action](actions/actions) on user entity.
 Sign in takes two inputs:

 - Email
 - Password